HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 by product owners aided by project managers.
 Success is judged on how well we meet the indicators over time, *not* by whether the DCP fulfilled a specific objective.

-This is to preserve agility - the ability to adapt objectives over short timeframes, ideally days or even less.
-This is for [core agile reasons](https://agilemanifesto.org/); individuals and interactions, working software over documentation, customer collaboration over contract negotiation, responding to change over following a plan.
+This is to preserve agility - the ability to adapt objectives over short timeframes, as short as days or even less.
+This is for
+[core agile reasons](https://agilemanifesto.org/); individuals and interactions, working software over documentation, customer collaboration over contract negotiation, responding to change over following a plan.
 Especially in this project, we uncover new information all the time, we realize on contact with constantly evolving scientific reality that